CDCgov/Nf-NeST/README.md

 Output file folder will be created under the user specifed `/inputfiles/`.

 Using the `angola` dataset as an example.
-After the run, the `angola` input directory will have the analysis `outputs`.Output table will be found in `/angola/output/visualization/`.
-SNP information for each sample with separate file could be found in /angola/output/snpfilter
+After the run, the `angola` input directory will have the analysis `outputs`.
+Output tables will be found in `/angola/output/visualization/`.
+SNP information for each sample will  be found in `/angola/output/snpfilter`

 1. Report files: